 So what is it like?

 We are looking at this page.
 I hear a splash of sound outside.
 The splash has dug down into my previous Experience so that it seamlessly connects to the dull imagining of a seagull floating over my garden.

 If we are suffering flights of imagination or a turmoil of inner speech we can open our eyes and see the world around us for re-assurance.
-There is a good correspondence between the form, shape and position of things in the world and their form in Experience.
-The world is an anchor for our model of it.
+The world is an anchor for our model of it because there is a good correspondence between the form, shape and position of things in the world and their form in Experience.

 The key to understanding reality is to understand that even in sensory mode, the colours and brightness of events are constructed by us.
 Experience is ours, we make it and we are in it and of it.
 We are also outside our Experience through the geometrical trick of observation.
 The observation point is a geometrical expression of the simultaneous connection of every part and time of our experience with other parts.
 Our Experience observes itself so that the things we see and hear are seen and heard by the things we have seen and heard and vice versa.
-How far back in time this extends is hard to know because the things have been seen and heard are attached to our current experience.
+How far back in time this extends is hard to know because the things that have been seen and heard are attached to our current experience.
 We know that the space of Experience can contain any apparent size of object because the view at the observation point is formed from angular separations at a point.
-So it is possible that our entire lifetime is involved in our current view.
-How far time in experience truly extends depends on whether our sense of being continuous from birth to now is really extended over a lifetime or is a model encompassing a few hours or less.
+It is possible that our sense of time passed is extended in a similar way to encompass our entire lifetime.

 Copyright © 2007 Free Software Foundation, Inc. <https://fsf.org/>

 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.